 08-10-1881 – 06-01-1968 Witter Bynner – Born in Brooklyn, New York City, New York.
-He was an American poet, writer and scholar, known for his long residence in Santa Fe, New Mexico.
+He was an American poet, writer, and scholar.
 While teaching in Berkeley, he enlisted his former student Walter Willard “Spud” Johnson to join him as his secretary.
 He was also his lover.
 In June 1922, he and Johnson moved to Santa Fe, New Mexico.
 In 1930, Robert Hunt became Bynner’s lifelong companion.
 Together they entertained artists and literary figures such as D. H. Lawrence, Georgia O’Keeffe, Carl Sandburg, Ansel Adams, Willa Cather, Igor Stravinsky, Edna St. Vincent Millay, Robert Frost, W.H.
-Auden, Aldous Huxley, Christopher Isherwood, Carl Van Vechten, Martha Graham and Thornton Wilder.
+Auden, Aldous Huxley, Christopher Isherwood, Carl Van Vechten, Martha Graham, and Thornton Wilder.
 Hunt died of a heart attack in January 1964.

 08-10-1963 Andrew Sullivan – Born in South Godstone, Surrey, England.
-He is a British-born author, editor and blogger, who has long resided in the United States and has become a naturalized citizen.
+He is a British-born author, editor, and blogger, who has lived in the United States and has become a naturalized citizen.
 Sullivan is a conservative.
 He is a former editor of The New Republic and author or editor of six books.
 He was a pioneer of the political blog, starting his in 2000.
 He retired from blogging in 2015.
 Sullivan in 2003, wrote a Salon article identifying himself as a member of the gay “bear community.”
 On August 27, 2007, Sullivan married Aaron Tone in Provincetown, Massachusetts.
-Sullivan is HIV-positive.

 08-10-1973 Lisa Raymond – Born in Norristown, Pennsylvania.
 She is an American professional tennis player who has achieved notable success in doubles tennis.
 Raymond has 11 Grand Slam titles to her name: 6 in women’s doubles and 5 in mixed doubles.
 On June 12, 2ooo, she reached the world number one ranking in doubles.
 She, with her partner Mike Bryan, won the bronze medal at the 2012 Summer Olympics.
 Raymond is openly lesbian and was in a long relationship with her former doubles partner Rennae Stubbs.
 According to Raymond, “I came out because I knew that there would be life after tennis, and being gay and playing tennis is not a big deal.
 There have been a lot of women in sports that have come out, and it’s not seen as anything ‘wow.’”